p-pavel/scala-ver-osgi-interop/README.md

 - Check the generated "Java" code using some decompiler ("Show decompiled with CFR" in Metals)
 - When `@interface` annotation will be availble -- use it.
 - using `bnd` tools you can even check if your interface bundle has Scala dependencies (it should not)
+- ... or just write the interface in Java.
+Copilot can alleviate the pain of `;` and other syntax

 ## How to run